zsvoboda/ngods-stocks/README.md

 This chapter contains useful information for customizing the demo.

 ## ngods directories
-Here are few distribution's directories that you'll need:
+Here are few distribution's directories that you may need to customize:

 - `conf` configuration of all data stack components
     - `cube` cube.dev schema (semantic model definition)